-Our curriculum unit “Voice Your Soul” traces the history of America during the turbulent 1960’s—The Decade That Shaped a Generation—and 1970’s, from a global perspective.
+Our curriculum unit “Voice Your Soul” traces the history of America during the turbulent 1960s—The Decade That Shaped a Generation—and 1970s, from a global perspective.
 The program explores the many social and political issues of the era and how these challenges still resonate today.
-Using an arts-infused multimedia approach, students listen to and analyze socially-conscious, politically-charged folk, rock, R&B, hip-hop and blues songs from the 1960’s and 1970’s — universally regarded as music that changed America—and watch related video clips from the era.
-Other primary sources include (age-appropriate) current music & news clips from credible sources on topics such as income inequality, government spending, politics, discrimination, and other social issues to help students make connections between social justice topics and the world outside the classroom.
-MeMA’s program runs in three phases (see below) for 6-8 weeks, meeting 3 times weekly for up to an hour each session, and includes a culminating showcase of student-created arts-integrated projects.
+Using an arts-infused multimedia approach, students listen to and analyze socially-conscious, politically-charged folk, rock, R&B, hip-hop and blues songs from the era — universally regarded as music that changed America—and watch related video clips.
+Other primary sources include current music & news clips from credible sources on topics such as income inequality, government spending, politics, discrimination, and other social issues to help students make connections between social justice topics and the world outside the classroom.
+MeMA’s program runs in three phases (see below) for eight weeks, meeting three times weekly for up to an hour each session, and includes a culminating showcase of student-created arts-integrated projects.

 Our program runs in three phases listed below:

 In the first part of the unit students will increase their knowledge of how people have protested injustice in the past and present by analyzing texts—including music, videos, social media, news clips, and other primary and secondary sources—to determine the intended message and meaning, and what makes the words/lyrics uniquely powerful.
 Songs of the Civil Rights movement will be a mentor text for how music can be more than entertainment, but a platform for social commentary and change.